 6. Yes, you can nominate your own work.

 Please email all links with “This Year in Videogame Blogging” in the subject line.
 DO NOT use Twitter for TYIVGB submissions.
+They will be lost and/or ignored.
 EMAIL ONLY.

 We thank you for your time and hope you have a happy December.
-My hair is going white already!
+May my panic attack be short and of low intensity.